List of The Galaxy Railways characters: Vega Platoon

 Vega Platoon consists solely of men.
-Named after the Vega star, which is the brightest star in the Lyra constellation and the fifth-brightest star at night.
-One of the main platoons of Season 1, their engine is the Iron Burger, which is loosely based on the Pennsylvania Railroad S1 6-4-4-6 steam locomotive designed by Raymond Loewy, but has the same 4-8-8-4 wheel arrangement as Big One.
+It is named after the Vega star, which is the brightest star in the Lyra constellation and the fifth-brightest star at night.
+One of the main platoons of Season 1, their engine is the Iron Berger, which is loosely based on the Pennsylvania Railroad S1 6-4-4-6 steam locomotive designed by Raymond Loewy, but has an 0-8-8-4 wheel arrangement.

-The engine was destroyed and the members were killed at the end of Season 1, during the Alfort Armada's invasion of the Galaxy Railways, after they brought the Gustav Cannons to Big One's aid.
+The engine was destroyed, and the members were killed at the end of Season 1, during the Alfort Armada's invasion of the Galaxy Railways, after they brought the Gustav Cannons to Big One's aid.
 The platoon's name was then retired due to their sacrifice.

 Ryūsaku Murase

 The Captain of Vega Platoon.
 After graduating from SDF training, he was assigned to the Acrux Platoon.
 He was rewarded with the Captainship of Vega Platoon after he killed the leader of a notorious band of Space Pirates.

-He rushes headlong into battle without thinking much of it, and is not afraid to bang up the Iron Burger in the process.
-He's known for coming away with a loss the first time in a battle, but will take down any opponent in a rematch.
+He rushes headlong into battle without thinking much of it, and is not afraid to bang up the Iron Berger in the process.
+He is known for coming away with a loss the first time in a battle, but will take down any opponent in a rematch.

 Due to his morality issues, few people will work together with him, since most people don't share his convictions.
-He has a cat named Shirabota and loves eating curry.
+He has a cat named Shirabota and loves eating curry, and sometimes in the series, shows interest in Captain Julia of Spica Platoon, finally saying that he loves her just before Iron Berger was destroyed in episode 25.

-He died as a result of Iron Burger's destruction during the final battle with the Alfort Armada.
+He died as a result of Iron Berger's destruction during the final battle with the Alfort Armada.

 Edwin Silver

-The Weapons Officer of Vega Platoon.
-A former mercenary, he is well known as one of the best gunmen in the SDF.
-He's particularly good with rapid-fire, one-on-one fighting and is skilled at hand-to-hand combat as well.
+The Weapons Officer of Vega Platoon and a former mercenary, he is well known as one of the best gunmen in the SDF.
+He is particularly good with rapid-fire, one-on-one fighting and is skilled at hand-to-hand combat as well.
 Although he was invited to join the Space Panzer Grenadiers, he declined and became Murase's first officer.

 He can seem coarse at first, but has a gentle, caring side and sees Schneider as a brother.
 In his spare time, they can be seen picking fights downtown, but Schneider brilliantly seems to be able to keep it under wraps.
 He seems to cherish the closeness that his platoon has with the Sirius Platoon, but also sees it as a rivalry.

 He was killed as a result of injuries sustained when the Gustav Cannons exploded during the final battle with the Alfort Armada.